This website has been translated from Danish to English by using artificial intelligence (AI).

 • Are actively looking for work and register your job search in joblog every week.
 This includes uploading examples of CVs and applications for jobs you have applied for.
 As part of this, you should try to improve your work opportunities.
 You can do this by participating in training, retraining, internships or other relevant offers.

-• Looking for specific jobs that you have been referred to by Min A-kasse, the Jobcenter or another actor.
+• are looking for specific jobs that you have been referred to by Min A-kasse, the municipality, or another entity.

 • Not exclusively looking for seasonal work, jobs with one specific employer or only looking for jobs abroad.

-• if you have a degree or work experience in a specific professional field, you should look for work in that field.
-The job center can offer internships and training to help you refresh your skills.
+• If you have an education or professional experience within a specific field, you must seek employment within that field.
+The municipality may offer internships and continuing education so that you can refresh your qualifications.

 Job search requirements - you need to meet a number of requirements